pimvanriezen/jsh/README.md

 # JSH - A cleaner environment for your dirty jobs

 A lot of work on a typical Unix system still gets performed by the system shell interpreter.
-Look under the hood of your typical system, and you will find tons of bash-based glue that manages to hold a system together, but generally while relying on a metric ton of dirty hacks.
+Look under the hood of your average system, and you will find tons of bash-based glue that manages to hold a system together, but generally while relying on a metric ton of dirty hacks.